HalukCanSarioz/Kodluyoruz-Js/Javascript-Clock-Ödev1/README.md

-<a align="center"># Kodluyoruz-Js </a>
+# Kodluyoruz-Js
-The project at the end of the online training given to learn CSS in PatikaDev.
+<h2 align="center"> The project at the end of the online training given to learn CSS in PatikaDev. </h2>

 <hr>
 <h4 align="center">A little description for project <a href="https://github.com/HalukCanSarioz/Kodluyoruz-Js/tree/main/Javascript-Clock-%C3%96dev1" target="_blank">JavaScript-Clock</a>.</h4>